 You must be connected to Xbox Live when you start a game in order to access Cloud Saved Games.
 If you get disconnected from Xbox Live while playing a game, you can continue playing the game.
 If you're not connected to Xbox Live when you exit the game, your game save will not be uploaded to the cloud.
 You will need to connect to Xbox Live before you can use the game save on another console (when you connect to Xbox Live, your game save will be uploaded to the cloud).

 No. Downloadable content must be stored locally to allow for fast loading.
-If you need to re-download something that you previously purchased from Xbox Live, see Buy and redownload content from Xbox Live.
+If you need to re-download something that you previously purchased from Xbox Live, see View your Xbox Live download history on your computer or Xbox 360 console.

 Xbox Live profiles are already stored in the cloud.
-For more about this, see Use your Xbox Live profile on multiple consoles.
+For more about this, see How to use your Xbox profile on another Xbox.

 Yes.
 Each Xbox Live gamertag can store 512 MB in the cloud.
 When you turn on cloud saves, 514 MB of local storage space is reserved to cache and store files prior to uploading to the cloud.
 If this local cache begins to fill, files that have already been uploaded to the cloud will be removed from the local console cache in order to make room for new files.
 Don't worry, your game saves are in the cloud and will be automatically downloaded to the local cache the next time you start the game.